Emurasoft/emurasoft.github.io/en/dlg/split_to_files/split_header.md

 Specifies the footer to be appended at the bottom of each split file.

-## Repeat the first line as header check box
+## Repeat the first line as header checkbox

 Specifies the first line of the document is repeated as the header of each split file.